re-rxjs/react-rxjs.org/docs/api/core/bind.md

 `[1, 2]`:

 1. A React hook with the same arguments as the factory function.
-This hook will yield the latest update from the observable returned from the factory function.
+This hook will yield the latest update from the Observable returned from the factory function.
    If the Observable doesn't synchronously emit a value upon the first subscription, then the hook will leverage React Suspense while it's waiting for the first value.

-2. A [`shareLatest`] version of the observable returned by the factory function.
+2. A [`shareLatest`] version of the Observable returned by the factory function.
 It can be used for composing other streams that depend on it.
-The shared subscription is closed as soon as there are no subscribers to that observable.
+The shared subscription is closed as soon as there are no subscribers to that Observable.

 ### Example